 We ensure that key areas of the school are adequately supervised and staff are vigilant.
-Children are given opportunities to take responsibilities and demonstrate initiative (peer mentors, prefects and school council).
-The school aim to regularly ask pupils via a map of the school and vicinity where vulnerable places might be and act upon this appropriately.
+Children are given opportunities to take responsibilities and demonstrate initiative (prefects and school council).

 Training

 We as a school recognise and ensure that staff and Governors receive the latest appropriate training and guidance on behaviour and anti-bullying legislation, responsibilities and strategies